-Climate change affects us all.
-That’s why America’s beverage companies have worked to improve energy efficiency and reduce greenhouse gas emissions.
+Climate change is one of the most pressing challenges we all face.
+That’s why America’s beverage companies are working to address climate change by improving energy efficiency and reducing greenhouse gas emissions.
 From our factories to our fleets to our vending machines, we’ve made significant changes.
-And we’re committed to doing even more.
+And we’re committed to doing our part.

 On a mission to reduce emissions

 The Coca-Cola Company, Keurig Dr Pepper and PepsiCo have each set goals to lower emissions and invest in clean and efficient energy.
 Our companies have pledged to work with government leaders, environmental organizations and other businesses to ensure these emission reductions will provide environmental benefits throughout the United States.

 We’ve also rapidly expanded our use of hybrid vehicles.
 Our fleets now boast the largest number of heavy-duty hybrid electric commercial trucks on the road.
 That’s helped us reduce CO2 emissions by up to 30% per vehicle.

 Cutting back on water use

 We’re not just getting more efficient at delivering our products, but at making them, too.
 Learn how we’ve reduced water use.